tabreturn/thonny-py5mode/README.md

 This plug-in will work with the portable version of Thonny.
 It's also likely to work with Thonny versions that include an installer.

 **Development on this package has just begun; thonny-py5mode is still in its experimental stages**.
-It's only tested on Linux right now; it *might* work on Windows.
+It's only tested on Linux right now; it *should* work on Windows.
 You should be aware that there are a few [py5 issues with Mac (OSX) computers](https://py5.ixora.io/tutorials/mac-users/).

 ## Instructions